Financial Experts Say This is Why Millennials are Blowing It With Money

 — Justin Chidester, owner of Wealth Mode Financial Planning in Logan, Utah

 Penny Hoarder tip: Keep it simple.
 Stash, a super basic investing app, automatically pulls a few bucks from your checking account each week.
-It invests your money in a set of portfolios reflecting your beliefs, interests and goals.
-It does everything for you.
+You can invest your money in a set of funds reflecting your beliefs, interests and goals.
+After you set your automatic investment choices, it does everything for you for $1 a month (for balances under $5,000).
 No paralysis from analysis.

 On Being Duped by Insurance Salesmen